 In surgical anesthesia, levels of chloroform up to 25,000 mg/m3 are used for 2-3 minutes and then carefully lowered to 10,000 mg/m3, or less, for the remainder of the surgery.
 There are good reasons why inhalation anesthetics need to be administered by highly trained medical anesthesiologists.

 For the circumstances described in the novel, mass anesthesia by chloroform is likely to see people inadvertently fall in ways that will block their airways and see them suffocate themselves.
-Indeed, the primary tasks of an anesthesiologist in surgery are to ensure that the patient is positioned so as to kept their airways clear and to monitor their breathing.
+Indeed, the primary tasks of an anesthesiologist in surgery is to ensure that the patient is positioned so as to keep their airways clear and to monitor their breathing.

 There is an article from the annotations section of the medical journal The Lancet of 1865 that is highly appropriate at this point.
 It seems that with Artemis, Andy Weir has reintroduced a genre of writing that should have been left back in 1865, or back in TV programs of the 60s and 70s.
 The Lancet article is titled “Chloroform Among Thieves” proceeds with acerbic satirical wit, as highlighted in the quotation below:

 The thieves have, it seems, “interrogated nature” with somewhat greater success than has attended the efforts of our best chemists … The common highwayman is an object of our scientific envy … that a highwayman can, by shaking a handkerchief impregnated with chloroform under the nose of his victim, produce instantaneous insensibility.

 It seems that even after 150 years, writers haven’t learnt that anesthesia with chloroform is much more difficult than it first appears; it requires much more chloroform, for longer periods, than they think.
 Likewise, the difference between anesthesia and death is much less than any untrained person expects — which is why it should only be carried out in carefully controlled medical facilities under expert care.